 The 8th WTA Biennial will have as a convener theme the concept “Sustainable City”, since artists will have the freedom to approach works of contemporary textile art on a wide variety of options.The Sustainable City is one that is built according to ecological principles, educators and equality.

 Is one that knows how to manage natural resources in a balanced manner by self-supplying energy with the use of renewable energies, takes advantage of waste, converting them into new raw materials, takes into account the correct care of green spaces, regenerating and preserving

 the natural spaces of its parks, fosters urban gardens, taking care and preserving its rivers.

 The “Sustainable City” also manages the good use of natural resources: water, electricity, or transportation.
 It creates spaces for leisure and the integrating culture of its inhabitants by offering social guarantees.

 In all this order of things, textile artists can contribute and make use of the textile as an integrating element, facilitating in many cases these principles as a traditional and innovative element and on the other hand, they will be able to develop the work with a great diversity of forms, techniques and materials.

-The 8th International Biennial of Contemporary textile art WTA will be organized by the World Textile Art Organization (WTA), together with the association ID Arte, Innovation and art Development. www-idarte.org, Ministry of Culture and Tourism, State Museums of Spain, City of Madrid, Complutense University of Madrid UCM, Embassies of Argentina, Brazil and Mexico.
+The 8th International Biennial of Contemporary textile art WTA will be organized by the World Textile Art Organization (WTA), together with the association ID Arte, Innovation and art Development, www-idarte.org, Ministry of Culture and Tourism, State Museums of Spain, City of Madrid, Complutense University of Madrid UCM, Embassies of Argentina, Brazil and Mexico.